 Getting this error while executing the install.sh file, “syntax error near unexpected token ‘$’\r’ ””.

 The file has windows carriage returns in it.
 Use this command to remove them: sed -i ‘s/\r//g’ chromeos-install.sh

-We hope you successfully able to follow and install Chrome OS on your Laptop/Desktop and now using it perfectly.
-If you have any doubts or stuck in any step, then make sure you comment down below.
+We hope you were successfully able to follow and install Chrome OS on your Laptop/Desktop and now using it perfectly.
+If you have any doubts or are stuck in any step, then make sure you comment down below.